Actually Free AI Interview Assistants (I Tested 8 of Them)

 This is the one I ended up sticking with.
 You get 15 free credits every month.
 Not once - every month.
 And they don't ask for a credit card.

-The free tier includes the desktop app, AI mock interviews, and even their resume builder.
+The free tier includes the desktop app, the invisible screen share thing, and even their resume builder.
 It's honestly more generous than it needs to be.

 Google Interview Warmup

 Completely free, no account needed.
 It's basic - you answer questions and it gives feedback on filler words, speaking speed, stuff like that.
-Great for building communication skills.
+No real-time help during actual interviews though.

 LockedIn AI